Task streams

 Working within task streams is similar to working in a development stream.
 The following is an example of a typical workflow.

-Suppose that we have an existing stream depot named Ace and a defined development stream named //Ace/dev.
+Suppose that we have a stream depot named Ace and a development stream named //Ace/dev.

 With the workspace associated with the development stream, we create a task stream and then use p4 populate to populate it from the development stream.